Search This Blog

 statistical values.

-The equipment is quite handy and weighing less than two kgs.
+less than two kgs.
 It works on normal batteries

-and thus does not require any electrical connection.
+does not require any electrical connection.

 Advantages

-This is a purely non-destructive test for evaluation of concrete structures particularly old
+This is a purely non-destructive test for

-structures.
-The methods is very fast and gives quite accurate results if the reinforcement is
+very fast and gives quite accurate results if the reinforcement is

-not heavily congested.
+congested.
 The equipment is very light and even one person can perform the

-test without any assistance.
+without any assistance.

 Factor affecting test methods

-Cover measurement may be affected by neighboring bars parallel to the bras being
+neighboring bars parallel to the bras

 measured.

-Magnetic effects from the aggregate and matrix of the concrete.
+and matrix of the concrete.

-Variation in the properties of steel.
+•Variation in the properties of steel.

-Cross sectional shape of bars.
+•Cross sectional shape of bars.

-Roughness of surface .
+•Roughness of surface .

 Monday, December 8, 2014